bhankee/reimburse-my-py/README.md

 ---
 A client driven program to reimburse employee projects.
 This has been written and maintained using Python3.

+**Notes**
+I normally do not leave in logs/prints but thought in this case it may be beneficial in thought / work progress

 **Prerequisites:**

 - Python 3 installed on your system.